- Patient Information:

 Table 2: Median Baseline and Percent Change From

-Baseline in Lipid Parameters in Patients with Severe Hypertriglyceridemia ( ≥ 500
+Baseline in Lipid Parameters in Subjects With Severe Hypertriglyceridemia ( ≥ 500

 |BL||% Change||BL||% Change|